"""Rankers for use across emitters.

 """Base class for rankers.

-that indicate how the solutions should be ranked and a :meth:`reset` method
+how the solutions should be ranked and a :meth:`reset` method that resets the

 Child classes are only required to override :meth:`rank`.